-Appendix 6 - Feedback questionnaire
+Appendix 7 - Feedback Questionnaire

 - 1.1.
 Ofgem considers that consultation is at the heart of good policy development.
 We are keen to consider any comments or complaints about the manner in which this consultation has been conducted.
-In any case we would be keen to get your answers to the following questions: - 1.
-Do you have any comments about the overall process, which was adopted for this consultation? - 2.
-Do you have any comments about the overall tone and content of the report? - 3.
-Was the report easy to read and understand?
-Could it have been better written? - 4.
-To what extent did the report's conclusions provide a balanced view? - 5.
-To what extent did the report make reasoned recommendations for improvement? - 1.2.
+In any case we would be keen to get your answers to the following questions: - Does the report adequately reflect your views?
+If not, why not? - Does the report offer a clear explanation as to why not all the views offered had been taken forward? - Do you have any comments about the overall tone and content of the report? - Was the report easy to read and understand?
+Could it have been better written? - 1.2.
 Please send your comments to:

-Andy MacFaul Consultation Co-ordinator Ofgem 9 Millbank London SW1P 3GE
+Andrew MacFaul Consultation Co-ordinator Ofgem 9 Millbank London SW1P 3GE andrew.macfaul@ofgem.gov.uk.

-Or by email to andrew.macfaul@ofgem.gov.uk.